subhk/ContourDynamics.jl/docs/src/architecture.md

 1. validates whether this is single-layer or multilayer
 2. builds the kernel and domain
+3. attaches beta-plane reference contours when `kernel=:beta_plane_qg`
-3. builds `ContourProblem` or `MultiLayerContourProblem`
+4. builds `ContourProblem` or `MultiLayerContourProblem`
-4. builds the time stepper and surgery settings
+5. builds the time stepper and surgery settings

 ### 2. Evolve in time